 They ensure you get your daily, weekly and monthly tasks completed on time, keep track of tasks and deadlines while ensuring it done correctly this is why is a Checklist important.
 With all steps documented, you can make sure steps aren’t missed in any process as they are the guide to guarantee it is completed perfectly every time.

 You can use a checklist in the following situations:

 Checklists provide detail for every step in a process, thereby keeping things organised.
-Can be used a visual reminder, a way of prioritising tasks and schedule everything that needs to be done so deadlines are not missed.
+Can be used as a visual reminder, a way of prioritising tasks and scheduling everything that needs to be done so deadlines are not missed.

 Simple and easy to use and very effective in ensuring you complete all the steps.